Skip to Content

 • Brewing temperatures and times differ between true tea and most tisanes

 Both have their place.
-I drink true tea when I want caffeine and complexity.
-I drink tisanes when I want specific herbal benefits or an evening cup without caffeine.
+I drink true tea when I want caffeine, energy and robust flavor.
+I drink tisanes when I want specific herbal wellness benefits or an evening cup without caffeine.

 The Six Types of True Tea

-All true tea comes from Camellia sinensis, but processing creates dramatically different results.
+All true tea comes from Camellia sinensis, but the way the leaves are processed creates dramatically different results.

 • White Tea The least processed.
 Young leaves and buds are simply dried.
 Delicate, subtle, slightly sweet.
 Lowest caffeine of the true teas.
 Brew at 160-185°F for 2-3 minutes.